akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 However, we still need some coding to do before we can upload our document to Liferay.

 ### Prepare the upload
-Looking up the specification of the Liferay REST API that allows us to upload a document to Liferay you'll find this:
+Looking up the specification of the Liferay REST API, that allows us to upload a document to Liferay, you'll find this:

 ![Liferay OAS](img/liferay_oas.png)